kaygee/temi-callback/README.md

 - Change to the `docker` directory.
 - `docker-compose up cookies-service --rm`

+## Front-end
+- Navigate to http://localhost:7331 and you'll be redirected to a list of Cookies that are stored.

 ## Debugging in IntelliJ
 To debug the application locally set your breakpoint, right-click the `main` method, and choose `Debug`.